allancomeau/rent-vs-buy/PROJECT_INSTRUCTIONS.md

 1. **Accuracy** — Every calculation traceable and correct.
 No silent assumptions.
 2. **Simplicity** — Fewer lines, fewer parameters, fewer branches.
 Complexity is a bug.
 3. **Redundancy elimination** — One source of truth per value.
-No duplicated state.
+No duplicated state, definitions, constants, or code.
+When stale aliases or dead entries are noticed, remove them in the same pass.
 4. **Explainability** — Every default, formula, and assumption documented inline or in research docs.
 5. **Testability** — The simulation engine is a pure function: same inputs → same outputs.